Nevon/serverless-sqs-local/README.md

 The plugin will output the URLs to the queues.
 They typically have the form `<SQS_ENDPOINT>/queue/queue-name`.

+I recommend using this plugin together with [serverless-sqs-client](https://github.com/Nevon/serverless-sqs-client) to transparently switch between AWS SQS and ElasticMQ depending on if you are running in offline mode or note.

 # Notes

 * This plugin currently does not expose a way to install, start and stop ElasticMQ.
 My current thinking is that this is something that should be solved outside of `serverless`.
 If you disagree, open an issue and make your case.
 I am potentially open to contributions to add support for this.